STPHxBioinformatics/ndp/README.md

 * /OUTPUT_FOLDER/04_split_bed_files/f_{filename}_bar_BARCODE.bed: Separated BED files for each barcode.
 * /OUTPUT_FOLDER/05_final_fastqs/f_{filename}_bar_BARCODE_extracted.fastq: Demultiplexed and trimmed fastq files for each barcode.
 * /OUTPUT_FOLDER/06_emu_abundance: Contains output of amu annotation in sample subfolders.

+## Citations
+If this pipeline is used for your research purposes, please cite DOI-XXX.

 ## Package structure overview
 After completing the [setup](#setup) and following the [usage guide](#usage), your folder structure should look like this: